PersimMonMon/Web-Practice-/README.md

-      -can use .forEach() method of array to loop an arrray -if you add a function inside with parameter inside .forEach() it will save value of each item in array and run it -preferred method to loop through an array, easiar to read than a for loop
+      -can use .forEach() method of array to loop an arrray -if you add a function inside with parameter inside .forEach() it will save value of each item in array and run it -preferred method to loop through an array, easiar to read than a for loop -use return instead of continue to skip one iteration -not possible to break inside a .forEach(), so use for loop instead